pnsn/GFAST/ShakeAlertBranch.md

 As of 12/1/2020 the master branch for GFAST is pnsn.github/2020.
 To merge the latest changes in the master branch into the SAdev branch:

-*> git checkout 2020
+1. > git checkout 2020
-*> git pull [remotetag 2020]
+2. > git pull [ remote-name 2020 ]
-*> git checkout SAdev
+3. > git checkout SAdev
-*> git pull [remotetag SAdev]
+4. > git pull [ remote-name SAdev ]
-*> git merge 2020
+5. > git merge 2020

 ### make

 This requires Makefiles in all relevant directories.

-All the machine specific paths and variables are defined in the file Make.include.
-The default version in the git checkout is set up for a generic ShakeAlert machine (or how one might eventually be set up).
+All the machine specific paths and variables are defined in the file Make.include.Linux  The default version in the git checkout is set up for a generic ShakeAlert machine (or how one might eventually be set up).
 If the environment variable $MAKEHOST is defined at the time make is invoked, make will instead include a host-specific file with the name 'Make.include.$MAKEHOST'.
 This allows development compilation on non-ShakeAlert machines.

 ### makedepend